iiab/iiab/roles/calibre-web/README.rst

 But first: back up your content **and** settings, as explained above.

-**Also move your /library/calibre-web/config/app.db and /library/calibre-web/metadata.db out of the way — if you're sure to want to fully reset your Calibre-Web settings (to install defaults) and remove all e-book metadata!
+**Also move your /library/calibre-web/config/app.db AND/OR
+/library/calibre-web/metadata.db out of the way — if you're sure to want to fully reset your Calibre-Web settings (to install defaults) AND/OR remove all e-book metadata!
 Then run**::

   cd /opt/iiab/iiab